 \par

 A few general findings stand out when looking at these figures.
-First, \textit{PSI} seems to have no discernible temporal relationship with the rise of populism.
+First, changes in \textit{PSI} seem to have no discernible temporal relationship with the rise of populism.
 In the European, Venezuelan, and U.S. cases \textit{PSI} is fairly stable prior to the rise of populism.
-In the case of Thailand \textit{PSI} actually increases dramatically prior to its populist period.
-Only in Bolivia and the Philippines do we observe any decrease in the level of \textit{PSI} prior to a populist period.
+Only in Bolivia do we observe any decrease in the level of \textit{PSI} prior to a populist period.
 Unlike \textit{PSI}, however, in many cases we do observe a decrease in \textit{Party Strength} prior to the beginning of a populist period.
-In the cases where there is an increase or stability in \textit{Party Strength} (Bolivia, Thailand, and Venezuela), the average party strength in each of these systems is below the global democratic average of \textit{Party Strength}.
+In the cases where there is an increase or stability in \textit{Party Strength} (Bolivia, and Venezuela), the average party strength in each of these systems is below the global democratic average of \textit{Party Strength}.
 This observation supports our argument that populism is more likely to be present or increase its presence in systems with weak political parties.
 In instances where parties are strong (France and Austria) and the party system is well institutionalized, populist periods in these cases\footnote{In both the French and Austrian cases these periods began where their respective populist parties passed or approach 10\% in the legislative or executive elections.} began after small decreases in \textit{Party Strength}.

 \par